sagemath/sagetrac-mirror/src/doc/en/installation/launching.rst

 section quickly explains how to start the Sage console and the Jupyter Notebook from the command line.

-If you did install the Windows version or the macOS application you should have icons available on your desktops or launching menus.
-Otherwise you are strongly advised to create shortcuts for Sage as indicated at the end of the "Linux" Section in :ref:`sec-installation-from-binaries`.
-Assuming that you have this shortcut, running

 ..
 CODE-BLOCK:: bash

     sage